bayyangjie/Immigration-Analysis/Sales Dashboard/README.md

 # Sales Project Objectives
-This aim of this project is to help stakeholders, including sales managers and executives analyze sales performance and customer shopping trends and behaviours.
-This is achieved through the creation of two dashboards namely the 'Sales Dashboard' and 'Customer Dashboard'.
+The goal of this project is to assist stakeholders, such as sales managers and executives, in evaluating sales performance as well as customer shopping trends and behaviors.
+This is accomplished by developing two dashboards, specifically the 'Sales Dashboard' and 'Customer Dashboard'.

-Please click [here](https://public.tableau.com/views/Sales_Dashboard_17338076965380/SalesDashboard?:language=en-GB&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link) to access the interactive dashboards on my Tableau public profile.
+Please click [here](https://public.tableau.com/views/Sales_Dashboard_17338076965380/SalesDashboard?:language=en-GB&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link) to access the interactive dashboards available on my Tableau public profile.

 # Sales Dashboard
 The purpose of the sales dashboard is to present an overview of the sales metrics and trends in order to analyze year-over-year sales performance and understand sales trends.